Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Fundamentals and Related Literature

-(Quigg 1993) examines the empirical predictions of a real option pricing model using a large sample of real estate market prices.
-(Tee, Scarpa, Marsh and Guthrie 2014) analyze the effects of an emissions trading scheme on the value of bare-land on which pine trees are to be planted by applying a real options method, assuming stochastic carbon and timber prices.
-(Baldi and Trigeorgis 2015) develop a real options theory of strategic human resource management based on human capital flexibility or adaptive capability to respond to a range of future contingent landscapes in contrast to the static traditional human resources view of employee groups as a portfolio based on specificity and value.
-(Grullon, Lyandres and Zhdanov 2012) close the loop between traded assets and real options, by finding evidence that the positive relation between firm-level stock returns and firm-level return volatility is due to firms\textquoteright{} real options.
+Quigg (1993) examines the empirical predictions of a real option pricing model using a large sample of real estate market prices.
+Tee et al. (2014) analyze the effects of an emissions trading scheme on the value of bare-land on which pine trees are to be planted by applying a real options method, assuming stochastic carbon and timber prices.
+Baldi \& Trigeorgis (2015) develop a real options theory of strategic human resource management based on human capital flexibility or adaptive capability to respond to a range of future contingent landscapes in contrast to the static traditional human resources view of employee groups as a portfolio based on specificity and value.
+Grullon, Lyandres \& Zhdanov (2012) close the loop between traded assets and real options, by finding evidence that the positive relation between firm-level stock returns and firm-level return volatility is due to firms’ real options.
 Consistent with real option theory, they find that the positive volatility-return relation is much stronger for firms with more real options and that the sensitivity of firm value to changes in volatility declines significantly after firms exercise their real options.
-(Mart�nez-Cese�a and Mutale 2011); (Fernandes, Cunha and Ferreira 2011); (Boomsma, Meade and Fleten 2012); (Reuter, Szolgayov�, Fuss and Obersteiner 2012) are studies regarding real options in the energy sector. \end{doublespace}
+Martínez-Ceseña \& Mutale (2011); Fernandes, Cunha \& Ferreira (2011); Boomsma, Meade \& Fleten (2012); Reuter et al. (2012); Liu \& Ronn (2020); Locatelli et al. (2020) are studies regarding real options in the energy sector. \end{doublespace} \begin{doublespace}